Menu

 The populations where Y-DNA haplogroup E1B1A1A1A2A1A3A2A1A1A is found include:

-5. African-descended populations in the Americas and the Caribbean (diaspora)
+5. African-descended populations in the Caribbean and Brazil (via the trans-Atlantic slave trade)

 Regional Presence